Sanjaysnair0721/Fingerprint-and-Face-recognition-Two-stage-security-system/README.md

 - Python 3.7.2
 - Arduino IDE
 - OpenCV
-# Connection
-Connect Arduino and the Pi display to the Raspberry Pi(the first using USB 2.0 cable, and the second using HDMI to VGI cable).
-- Arduino to R307:

 # Implementation
 The fingerfinal.ino program is run in Arduino.
 When a finger is detected by the fingerprint sensor, it sends a confirmation signal to the Arduino board with a particular confidence value.
 This signal is accepted bythe code link.py .Once a finger is detected, and then the face_recognition.py program is run to detect the face of the person.Both face_recognition.py and link.py are stored inside Pi.
 The output will be displayed in the Pi display.